kjhenner/puppet-quest-guide/quests/application_orchestrator.md

 In the context of application orchestration, we call each of these application-specific parts of your configuration a component.
-In our example, we define components for the database, webserver, and loadbalancer.
+In our example, we define components for the database, web server, and load balancer.
 Each component contains all the classes and resources necessary for a node to fulfill its role in the application.
 A component is generally defined by a defined resource type.
 Unlike an ordinary Puppet run that compiles a catalog for a node as it checks in, the components for an application orchestration job are compiled in a special `site` context.
-This means that even though you may ultimately be applying each instance of a webserver component on a distinct node, you still need to use a defined resource type rather than a class to avoid violating Puppet's singleton class rules.
+This means that even though you may ultimately be applying each instance of a web server component on a distinct node, you still need to use a defined resource type rather than a class to avoid violating Puppet's singleton class rules.